adimo20/fp_socss2025/README.md

 ```

+Der init der Klasse enthält folgendes:

+- `configs` - load the config file that is per default loaded.
+In there is the prompt and the model to use saved.
+- `model_name:str` - if the model in the config needs to changed it can via this attribute.
+In case this attribute is set the model defined by this name will be used, instead of the one in the config
+- `prompt:str` -  if the prompt in the config needs to changed it can via this attribute.
+In case this attribute is set the prompt defined by this name will be used, instead of the one in the config
+- `model:str` - model api is stored here
+- `page_ids:list` - list to store the ids of each text entry
+-  `input_texts:list` - list to store the original texts that should be processed by the model
+- `df:pd.DataFrame` - data-frame from which the page ids and the input-texts are extracted but if I think a little bit - <b> this could be changed - so i don't give the colnames for the text and the ids and the df - instead directly giving the desired inputs as a list. </b>
+- `model_input` - prompt and text are concatinated here
+- `page_id_colname:str` - colname of pageids in df
+- `text_colname:str` - colname of texts in df
+- `output_filename:str` - filename for potential output
+- `sleeping_time:int` = 4 -  This is critical - because if the model responds to fast too often then this will result in ratelimit errors.
+- `safe_results_external:bool` - determines if output should be directly written - by default false
+- `generation_config` - model config generation - critical for reproduction of the results
+- `verbose:bool` - if true prints out the extracted contet
+- `save_one_result_per_row:bool` - determines if multiple examples are extracted per one input.
+So that we need to save more than one result per input

 ### Config

 Wichtig der Api Key in dieser Art dem Implementierung wird als Umgebungsvariable geladen - hier wird es zu `FEHLERN` kommen.
 Erkläre ich in der Sitzung